znort987/blockparser/README.md

         .
 See how much of the BTC 10K pizza tainted each of the TX in the chain

             ./parser taint >pizzaTaint.txt

+        .
+See all the block rewards and fees:

+            ./parser rewards >rewards.txt

     Caveats:
     --------